andreafuturi/DenoVitePreact/README.md

 Or

-- Use the BrowserScript tag
+- Use the Import tag

 ```jsx
 function doSomethingOnBrowser() {